jcgneto/CV/README.md

 # Patents

 ISURF #04068 (2012) – Testing of *Mycoplasma hyosynoviae* field isolates for vaccine development.
-Patent was shared with Dr. Erin Strait and Zoetis Animal Health
+Patent was shared with Dr. Erin Strait and Zoetis Animal Health.

 # Grants and awards